Body Language and Communication Skills: Winning Half the GD-PI Battle - www.lokmattimes.com

 Body Language and Communication Skills: Winning Half the GD-PI Battle

-PNN New Delhi [India], December 27: The GD-PI procedure in B-School is considered the last and toughest hurdle for ...
+New Delhi [India], December 27: The GD-PI procedure in B-School is considered the last and toughest hurdle for aspirants seeking ...

 New Delhi [India], December 27: The GD-PI procedure in B-School is considered the last and toughest hurdle for aspirants seeking a seat in a prestigious institution or top job.
 Along with the preparation of the subject matter, the finer aspects of body language and communication often decide whether one sails through these stages or not.
 Such non-verbal and verbal cues portray confidence, clarity, and credibility traits that the interviewers and panellists hold under close observation.